aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Extrude Shape – Creating 3D Models with Linear Extrusion in Java
+# Extrude Shapes with Aspose.3D for Java – Linear Extrusion Tutorial

 If you’ve ever wondered **how to extrude shape** in a Java application, you’re in the right place.
 In this tutorial we’ll walk through Aspose.3D for Java’s linear extrusion features, showing you how to turn simple 2‑D profiles into fully fledged 3‑D models.
 Whether you’re building a CAD‑style viewer, a game asset pipeline, or just experimenting with geometry, mastering linear extrusion will give you the confidence to create complex shapes with just a few lines of code.